A Comprehensive (Canon) Guide to Marathoning ‘Star Wars’

 Personally, I like to go IV, V, I, II, III, VI — which is basically just a modified version of the Machete Order.
 (Don’t tell anyone, but I sometimes skip Episode III, since, for me, it diminishes the “big twists” in V and VI.)

-The recent release of Episode VII complicates things even further in terms of viewing order, but, honestly, I don’t think there’s a “wrong” way to watch the Saga movies.
+The recent release of Episodes VII and VIII complicates things even further in terms of viewing order, but, honestly, I don’t think there’s a “wrong” way to watch the Saga movies.
 Ultimately, it comes down to taste, and assuming you’ve watched all the Saga movies in some order, you’re already in good shape for the next Star Wars movie that comes out.

 But here’s where things start to get interesting…

 Thought I forgot one?
 Nope!
 As if Star Wars canon wasn’t head-spinning enough, Disney has also started releasing one new “Star Wars Story” (or “Anthology film”) between each Saga film in order to meet their goal of one Star Wars movie per year.
 For now, that list includes the solitary Rogue One, which takes place a few days before the events of Episode IV and tells the origin story of the Death Star and its stolen plans.